ironkayman/RebisTheory/rebis_theory.md

 The rage/normal damage thematic parity is also seen in [tortodrones](https://wiki.spiralknights.com/Tortodrone): `handgun empowered by the limitless fury of a tortodrone.
 While wielding it you can feel the berserk energy within eager to be unleashed` ([Grand Tortofist](https://wiki.spiralknights.com/Grand_Tortofist)), - and it deals pure normal damage.
 Tortodrones themselves are associated with rage not only by their equipment and design of cosmetics, but the design of an [enraged tortodrone](https://wiki.spiralknights.com/March_of_the_Tortodrones_(Mission)) of missions card.

-While corrupted (`A handgun alchemized from the shell of a corrupted tortodrone.` - [Grim Buster](https://wiki.spiralknights.com/Grim_Buster)) tortodrones are fought in [Call of the Colossi](https://wiki.spiralknights.com/March_of_the_Tortodrones/Call_of_the_Colossi), they still deal normal and elemental damage, despite their corrupted weaponry likely being [Gorgofist](https://wiki.spiralknights.com/Gorgofist), as it is a shadow-damaging weapon.
+While corrupted (`A handgun alchemized from the shell of a corrupted tortodrone.` - [Grim Buster](https://wiki.spiralknights.com/Grim_Buster)) tortodrones are fought in [Call of the Colossi](https://wiki.spiralknights.com/March_of_the_Tortodrones/Call_of_the_Colossi).
+The colossi in question, due to tortodrones' size, we suggest, are those exact tortodrones.
+They still deal normal and elemental damage, despite their corrupted weaponry likely being [Gorgofist](https://wiki.spiralknights.com/Gorgofist), as it is a shadow-damaging weapon.
 So far, we will not delve into the specifics of Tortodrones, as they will be revisited later in the [Arrival of Undercorp section](#chapter-vi-arrival-of-undercorp), where this motif will be explored in greater depth.

 As for the divine Drakon and its dragon counterpart, one more similarity can be suggested to parallel to the established idea dragons being interstellar species.